Dental Implants: Returning Smiles one patient at a time

 Almost anyone is a candidate for dental implants, providing sufficient bone structure is present.
 And even if you are not currently suited for implants, oral surgery procedures such as bone grafts can prepare you to receive them.

 Another consideration is whether you are healthy enough for surgery.
 Persons with compromised immune systems or certain disorders may be advised to postpone their procedure, or pursue another recommended form or treatment.
 The success of your procedure is of paramount concern.

 If you would like to learn more about replacing compromised or missing teeth with dental implants in Humble, Texas, we invite you to speak with our dentists, Drs.
-Umansky, Zafer, Nikmard and Elmore.
+Umansky, Nikmard and Goldsmith.
 Our team can help you have the healthy, beautiful smile you deserve.
 Call us at 281-446-4700 today to schedule your consultation!